 Laws and Workplace Regulations

-Office ergonomic furniture is influenced by workplace safety regulations in many countries.
+Ergonomic furniture is influenced by workplace safety regulations worldwide.
 In India, the Ministry of Labour and Employment promotes occupational safety guidelines under the Occupational Safety, Health and Working Conditions Code, 2020.
-Employers are expected to provide safe working environments that reduce health risks.
+Employers must provide safe working environments to reduce health risks.

 Tools and Resources for Ergonomic Planning

-Several digital tools and platforms help individuals and organizations design ergonomic workspaces.
+Several digital tools and platforms help design ergonomic workspaces:

 | User Height (cm) | Recommended Desk Height (cm) | Monitor Eye Level Position |